 Yet another view into the world of a "professional" narcissistic anthropologist at work.
 Posted this morning on the company site / linkedin.
 On a side note, I was recently inspired by a new blog i found called The Anxious Anthropologist to start writing more of "the fun stuff"...so expect something new soon.
 As Cultural Strategists, we … Continue reading What’s Fueling “The Bern?”
 The Secret Every Marketer Should Know

 This morning whilst enjoying my leftover steak dinner turned steak omelet (waste not want not) I was also going through the Sunday paper coupons (as is a typical suburban Sunday morning activity - so I have observed).
-Whilst perusing the pages of discounts for new, necessary hair care products and butter substitutes I came … Continue reading From Meme to Marketing: The Power of Viral Meaning-Creation
+Whilst perusing the pages of discounts for new, necessary hair care products such as jamaican black castor … Continue reading From Meme to Marketing: The Power of Viral Meaning-Creation

 As I was sifting through the magazine rack at my local thrift store - searching for "stimulus" for an innovation ideation (say THAT ten times fast) session - I came across the type of rare gem that made my narcissistic anthropologist day.
 It was this issue of Soap Opera Digest from July of 1984.
 I … Continue reading More!
 A Nostalgic Snapshot of 80’s Consumer Culture

 Let me start by saying that I may be a few day's late to this party having been engaged in other life event activities over Superbowl Sunday and not having turned on a television until last night.
 Why?
 That being said, I am aware that I apparently missed a doozy of a backlash against one … Continue reading Why Coke’s “America The Beautiful” Superbowl Ad Brought Out America’s Ugly